Twisted Logic Tour

 The Twisted Logic Tour was the third concert tour undertaken by British rock band Coldplay.
-It was launched in support of their third studio album, X&Y (2005) on 15 June 2005, in Hamburg.
-Before the concert run, they embarked in a series of warm-up shows, which included their first performance at the Coachella Valley Music and Arts Festival and an appearance at the HFStival.
+It was launched in support of their third studio album, X&Y (2005), on 15 June 2005 in Hamburg.
+Before the concert run, they embarked on a series of warm-up shows, which included their first performance at Coachella and an appearance at HFStival.

-Following the Australian and Asian legs, the band decided to rest for an extended period to produce Viva La Vida or Death and All His Friends (2008), concluding the tour with a Latin American run in 2007.
-It was the only concert run the band did not named after its promoted album: they chose a song which has never been played live.
+After the Asian leg, the band decided to rest for an extended period to record Viva la Vida or Death and All His Friends (2008), wrapping the tour with a Latin American run in 2007.
+It was Coldplay's only tour to not be named after an album; the group chose a song which they never performed live.
+The tour grossed $105.8 million from 2.05 million tickets sold in 132 reported dates.

 Background

 The Twisted Logic Tour is noted for its use of extravagant stage effects.
 Strobe lights and various other fixtures were used to create an elaborate light show.
-The back of the stage contained a two-story panoramic video panel that displayed live footage and compute generated images, from video of a bear wandering aimlessly during "Talk" to a montage of coloured blocks from the cover of X&Y during the song "Clocks".
+The back of the stage contained a two-story panoramic video panel that displayed live footage and computer generated images, from video of a bear wandering aimlessly during "Talk" to a montage of coloured blocks from the cover of X&Y during the song "Clocks".